 Calypso's smile faded.
 Her ocean blue eyes swept over his pale, stoic face.
-"How long has it been since you visited Emelia?" she finally asked.
+Finally, she asked, "How long has it been since you visited Emelia?"

 Roger's entire body tensed.
 The jagged scar on the left side of his mouth burned.
 "Three years," he said emotionlessly.
 "Since my last report.
 I've been very busy, as you may have noticed because of this Seeing World."

 Calypso laughed softly.
 The sound was nothing short of music, but nonetheless, that didn't mean it was welcome to Roger's ears.
 "You are so devoted to me," she crooned.
 "Yet I am not so vain as to believe you do not always have other motives for staying away from her.
 As much as I like having you all to myself, I have an important mission for you that requires your presence on land for a while."
 The soft edges of Calypso's face clouded with sobriety, and she locked serious blue eyes with Roger's black eyes.